StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 1. In AWS [EC2](aws-sts-ec2.md) or [EKS](aws-sts-eks.md): Create the required policy and attach it to the relevant IAM role.
 2. When you install an AWS StackPack instance: Enter the value `use-role` for **AWS Access Key ID** and **AWS Secret Access Key**.

+{% hint style="info" %}
-StackState Agent pulls topology and events data from AWS and pushes this to StackState.
-[StackState Agent running within AWS can also authenticate using an IAM role](#iam-role-for-agent-on-ec2).
+Note that StackState Agent also connects to AWS to pull topology and events data before pushing this to StackState.
+The Agent can also authenticate using an IAM role, see [IAM role for StackState Agent on EC2](#iam-role-for-agent-on-ec2).
+{% endhint %}

 ### Configure the AWS check